Videos put scrutiny on downed power lines as possible cause of deadly Maui wildfires

 “There is credible evidence, captured on video, that at least one of the power line ignition sources occurred when trees fell into a Hawaiian Electric power line,” said Watts, who confirmed he was referring to Treu’s footage.

 Treu recorded three videos to Facebook on Aug.
 8 starting at 6:40 a.m., three minutes after authorities say they received the first report of the fire.
-Holding a hose in one hand and his phone in the other, he streamed live as the first police cruisers arrived and can be heard warning officers not to cross the live power lines laying in the road.
+Holding a hose i n one hand and his phone in the other, he streamed live as the first police cruisers arrived and can be heard warning officers about the live power lines laying in the road.

 At one point, he zooms the camera in on a cable dangling in a charred patch of grass, surrounded by orange flames.